BetaTH13/check-commit/README.md

 # check-commit
-GitHub Action to check your commits for various things.
+GitHub Action to check your commits if a certain keyword is contained.